-1. In the Settings app on your phone, select "Battery."
+1. Open the Settings app on your phone, then select Battery.
 This option should be easy to find from the top tier menu, but you can also search for it by scrolling up the page to find the search bar.

 3. Here you can see your Battery status over the last 24 hours, and which apps have been using the most power.